 A monopoly exists when a single company or entity dominates a particular market or industry.
 This dominance means that the monopolistic firm is the sole provider of a particular product or service, thereby eliminating competition.
 Several characteristics define a monopoly: a single seller, unique product, price-making power, and high barriers to entry.
 The combination of these factors provides the firm with considerable control over the market.

 Monopolies often thrive because the products or services they offer are unique, with no close substitutes available in the market.
-This uniqueness can arise from patented technologies, exclusive control over a resource, or extensive branding that differentiates the product distinctly.phmodern
+This uniqueness can arise from patented technologies, exclusive control over a resource, or extensive branding that differentiates the product distinctly.jili19

 A firm under monopoly conditions holds substantial power to set prices.
 Unlike competitive markets, where the forces of supply and demand determine prices, a monopoly sets prices based on its objectives and market power, constrained only by consumer willingness to pay.